Welcome to the Curriculum at Edward Wilson Primary School

 We aim to ensure pupils are engaged in a curriculum that is meaningful, interesting and exciting.

 Edward Wilson Primary School is committed to ensuring all pupils are equipped with the essential knowledge and skills they need to improve their life chances and become positive citizens in society, regardless of any barriers to learning.

 Learning is carefully sequenced so that new knowledge, concepts and skills build on what has been taught and understood before.
 It recognises that children will be at different stages of their learning journey and ensures that curriculum planning meets every child’s needs, helping to build and nurture resilience through exciting and inspiring them to achieve their very best.

-We want all our pupils to leave Edward Wilson Primary School at the end of Key Stage 2 with aspirational goals for their future, without any limitations.
+We want all our pupils to leave Edward Wilson Primary School at the end of Key Stage 2 ready for Key Stage 3 and with aspirational goals for their future.